liflab/beepbeep-3-book/markdown/palettes/README.md

 1. Modify the first example in the *Networking* section, so that the upstream and downstream gateways are in two separate programs.
 Run the program of Machine A on a computer, and the program of Machine B on a different one.
 What do you need to change for the communication to succeed?

-2. Modify the twin primes example: instead of Machine A pushing numbers of Machine B, make it so that Machine B pulls numbers from Machine A.
+2. Modify the twin primes example: instead of Machine A pushing numbers to Machine B, make it so that Machine B pulls numbers from Machine A.

 <!-- :wrap=soft: -->